LucasMull/dbgen/README.md

 database will be stored in data.csv by default

-content file contains pre-existing data to be dynamically manipulated in the heap, there is a nome.txt and sobrenome.txt in there by default, which are used in main.c to compile fake names
+content file contains pre-existing data to be dynamically manipulated in the heap, there is a nome.txt and sobrenome.txt in there by default, that are used in main.c to compile fake names

 ## TO BE FIXED/IMPLEMENTED

 * sorting function for binary tree

 * iterative method to free each tree node (maybe)

-* change to a datatype that allows for more decimal digits